IsaacCheng9/brewhouse-management/README.md

 ordered that month based on the average monthly growth in sales for each beer.
 It will also give advice on which beer should be produced next, based on which beer has the largest volume deficit, and this advice can be useful when managing the production process in the `Process Monitoring` section of the software.

 At the top, you can navigate to other sections of the software; there are buttons to navigate to inventory management and process monitoring.

+### Inventory Management
 The `Inventory Management` button will open a dialog which displays the current inventory of each beer in Barnaby's Brewhouse in terms of both volume and number of 500 ml bottles.
 You can also add or remove volume of a given beer by